 Nintendo’s online service certainly looks better than what it’s offered in the past, but it still falls short of what competitors Sony and Microsoft are offering.

 When the full service launches, large parts of it will function through an app on your phone, through which you’ll organise your online lobby and voice chat.
 This means you’ll have to have your phone on you if you want to use this functionality – the functionality isn’t present on the console itself.

-Though the Switch has launched without the popular video streaming apps like Netflix, Hulu and Amazon Prime we've come to expect from consoles, Nintendo of America president Reggie Fils-Amie has said in a recent interview that these are services that will come to the console 'in time'.
+Though the Switch launched without the popular video streaming apps like Netflix, Hulu and Amazon Prime we've come to expect from consoles, Nintendo was quick to promise that these services would come to the console 'in time'.

 eShop online store